kubeshop/monokle/docs/tutorials/how-to-create-and-edit-configmap.md

 **Step 2:** For adding resources to new or existing files in the navigator, click on the Save button at the top-right corner of the interface.

 ![Resource save](img/add-resource-save.png)
-## Using Editor
+## Using Source Editor

-**Step 1:** Navigate and select the ConfigMap API object in the Navigator.
+**Step 1:** Navigate and select the ConfigMap resources in the Navigator.

 ![Image 4](img/image-4.png)

-Once you select a resource, its source code will be launched automatically in the editor.
+Once you select a resource, its source code will be launched automatically in the source editor.

-Using Editor allows you to view and edit the source code easily.
+The Source Editor allows you to view and edit the source code easily.

 **Step 2:** Click on the Source button to view and edit the source code.

 ![Image 5](img/image-5.png)

-**Step 3:** Right-click anywhere on the editor to launch the menu and select the required editing option from the drop-down list.
+**Step 3:** Right-click anywhere on the source editor to launch the menu and select the required editing option from the drop-down list.

 ![Image 6](img/image-6.png)

-You can also edit the source code using Form Editor that does not require any coding effort.
+You can also edit the source code using the Form Editor that does not require any coding effort.
-## Using Form Editor
+## Using the Form Editor

 The form editor collects the required information and passes it to another entity.
 To launch the form editor, click on the Form button.